oriadedean-design/CineArch/README.md

 ## Product specification
 For the end-to-end product and data model direction (tax logic, union intelligence, gating, and open decisions), see [docs/product-spec.md](docs/product-spec.md).

+## V1 launch plan
+For concrete decisions, launch cohorts, and tasking to deliver the first production-ready release, see [docs/v1-launch-plan.md](docs/v1-launch-plan.md).

 ## Industry readiness checklist
 For a concise list of what remains to reach an industry-grade release (security, rule quality, testing, monitoring, and preview workflows), see [docs/industry-readiness.md](docs/industry-readiness.md).